 Projects in most areas of mechanical engineering, including mechanical design, thermal or fluid systems, control systems, etc., are accepted.
 The successful completion of these projects is as important as the instructional and educational value.
 The following guidelines are offered to identify a suitable project for the program.

-- Choose a problem that you really want solved.
+- Choose a problem that you really want to be solved.

 - Choose a project that emphasizes design, experimental, and hands-on skills.